USTCwangbing/USTCwangbing.github.io/_pages/publications.md

 2. The Ricci-DeTurck flow on complete manifolds, (in collabration with J.B.
 Cai), arXiv: 2603.22834.

-3.The Calderón-Zygmund inequalities on evolving Riemannian manifolds, (in collabration with Y.H.
+3. The Calderón-Zygmund inequalities on evolving Riemannian manifolds, (in collabration with Y.H.
 Han), arXiv: 2603.22742.

 4. Curvature at the infinity of asymptotically flat Einstein manifold, (in collabration with H. Yin), arXiv: 2508.16288.